HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

   * [Observation][SDOHCC Observation Screening Response] (each representing an assessment question-answer(s) pair),
   * An  [Observation][SDOHCC Observation Screening Response] that groups the Observations associated with a social care assessment together,
   * The related [Condition(s) resources](StructureDefinition-SDOHCC-Condition.html) indicating Health Concerns identified by the social care assessment instrument answers that should be coded with [US Core Condition codes](https://hl7.org/fhir/us/core/ValueSet/us-core-condition-code).

-### Mapping QuestionnaireResponses to FHIR Resources

-There are a variety of strategies for converting QuestionnaireResponse data into other FHIR resources.
-This IG has adopted the map-based approach using the FHIR StructureMap described in section 7.3.
-This approach is selected because it supports complex transformation of data and allows the conversion process between data and Questionnaire to be maintained independently.
-The StructureMap-based extraction mechanism (considerations, error handling and other details) is documented in the [HL7 Structured Data Capture IG].

-The StructureMap resource examples in this IG are generated using the [FHIR Mapping Language].
-This language is then used to generate the StructureMap instances.
-Authoring the maps in a textual language is much simpler than attempting to craft the XML or JSON StructureMap instances directly.
-The mapping language also works regardless of the syntax used for the QuestionnaireResponse.
-I.e. it works the same for JSON, XML and RDF instances.

-Instructions and tutorials on how to use the FHIR Mapping Language to convert and transform resources are found [here](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Mapping+Language).

-That same page also includes references to existing open source implementations that are capable of compiling mapping language instances into FHIR StructureMaps as well as being able to 'execute' maps - i.e. convert a QuestionnaireResponse into a transaction Bundle of other resources.
-Implementers are encouraged to leverage one of these existing community-developed implementations rather than creating their own.
-This will both save work and minimize the likelihood of introducing implementation-specific errors into the transformation process.

-The overall process for supporting this transformation process is therefore as follows:
-1. Identify the Questionnaire that will be used to gather SDOH-related information
-2. Determine what Observation and Condition resources will need to be created to be searchable within the FHIR record
-3. Using the examples provided in this guide as a foundation, create a mapping language file that performs the necessary transformation
-4. Compile the mapping file into a StructureMap instance (e.g. using the FHIR Java validator tool)
-5. Execute the map against a QuestionnaireResponse
-6. Execute the resulting transaction Bundle to create the relevant Observations and Conditions on the desired server

-Note that the creation of the mapping file and compiled StructureMap only need to be performed once per Questionnaire.
-Implementers leveraging the same Questionnaire are encouraged to share the FHIR Questionnaire instance and associated StructureMap to minimize development and maintenance effort.

 ### Incorporation of Assessment Instruments into Clinical Workflow